facebook/react-native/packager/README.md

 Here are the current options the packager accepts:

-* `dev` boolean, defaults to true: sets a global `__DEV__` variable which will effect how the React Nativeg core libraries behave.
+* `dev` boolean, defaults to true: sets a global `__DEV__` variable which will effect how the React Native core libraries behave.
 * `minify` boolean, defaults to false: whether to minify the bundle.
 * `runModule` boolean, defaults to true: whether to require your entry point module.
 So if you requested `moduleName`, this option will add